mmoron/todolist/README.md

 2. make sure you have a running kubernetes cluster you can use (on Windows docker for windows with kubernetes turned on will do)

-3. webapi requires a kafka cluster for todos storage. create a `secrets.json` file in webapi\src\GraphQLApi folder and add configuration for it:
+3. webapi requires a kafka cluster for todos storage.
+Create a `secrets.json` file in webapi\src\GraphQLApi folder and add configuration for it:
 ```
 {
   "KafkaSecrets": {